 Air conditioners require a lot of power to operate.
 When the air conditioner runs all day and night, energy bills can be sky-high.
 Every homeowner is looking to reduce monthly expenses in order to get the most out of their paycheck.
 Even making small tweaks to your daily energy use can result in a huge impact.

-The real question remains, do ceiling fans save money?
+How do ceiling fans save money?

-There are fans that are designed with an option of switching the blade function to updraft.
+There are fans that are designed with an option of switching the blade function to the updraft.
 The updraft function reverses the pathway of airflow which creates an updraft that mixes the cool air and warm air.
 This air is usually pushed outwards towards the walls of the room therefore making the room warmer.
 This is perfect during the winter when the temperatures outside are colder.
 If your home has high ceilings, the fan will help to circulate the air that gets trapped at the ceiling throughout the rest of the room thanks to the updraft and downdraft functions.